KevinDal2027/KevinDal2027/README.md

 🎓 Computer Science Co-op Student @ Dalhousie University
 💼 IT and Systems Technician @ Dalhousie ITS
-🔧 I specialize in virtualization, system automation, and cloud infrastructure — with a growing passion for cybersecurity.
+🔧 I specialize in virtualization, system automation — with a growing passion for cybersecurity.

 ---